 The chronograph is predictably large, but I could live with that, although I can’t really say the same about the dial, which is just too cluttered to my taste.
 The only thing that saves it is Superluminova inlays generously sprayed over all of its main elements including the tachymeter scale on the bezel.

-Like many other modern pilot’s watches, the Victorinox AirBoss Mach 6 Power Gauge features a PVD coated stainless steel case with luminescent segments on its face, bezel and hands (in fact, the only element that lacks the Supeluminova treatment is the tiny date indicator at 4 o’clock).
+Like many other modern “pilots”, the AirBoss Mach 6 Power Gauge features a PVD coated stainless steel case with luminescent segments on its face, bezel and hands (in fact, the only element that lacks the Supeluminova treatment is the tiny date indicator at 4 o’clock).

 With all the aforementioned elements clearly marked with jovial light green accents, the black color of PVD finish doesn’t make the timekeeper especially ‘stealth’, but it still makes a very nice background.
 It looks cool, too.

-Whole 45 millimeters in diameter, the watch is, so to speak, on the larger side of the family.
-However, the choice of size seems to be absolutely logical, since a pilot’s watch is supposed to be huge.
+Whole 45 millimeters in diameter, the Mach 6 Power Gauge is, so to speak, on the larger side of the family.
+But that, again, is normal for the niche.

 Despite all the military inspirations, the timekeeper’s dial doesn’t make an impression of a highly-legible job.

-Although there are only four sub-dials (a power reserve indicator at 3 o’clock, a 12-hour and a 30-minute chronograph totalizers at 6 and 12 o’clock, and a small seconds display at 9 o’clock,) the monochromatic color scheme makes the dial almost unreadable, overwhelming the owner with a torrent of unstructured data.
+Although there are only four sub-dials (a power reserve indicator at 3 o’clock, a 12-hour, and a 30-minute chronograph totalizer at 6 and 12 o’clock, and a small seconds display at 9 o’clock,) the monochromatic color scheme makes the dial almost unreadable, overwhelming the owner with a torrent of unstructured data.

-Of course, when the chronograph is not in use, the pointers on the two sub-dials will always stay montionless, as will the central chronograph seconds hand making reading the wristwatch a bit less of a pain, however the level of legibility is still very low.
-Definitely this is not my idea of a pilot’s watch.
+Of course, when the chronograph is not in use, the pointers on the two sub-dials will always stay motionless, as will the central chronograph seconds hand making reading the wristwatch a bit less of a pain, however, the level of legibility is still very low.
+Definitely, this is not my idea of a pilot’s watch.

 The 45mm case nests the famous Valjoux 7750 self-winding automatic chronograph movement.

-The only problem with the caseback is that a mineral glass used here, so you’ll have to be careful planning your flight missions.
+My only problem with the case-back is that, for some reason, Victorinox decided to protect the caliber with nothing more than scratch-prone mineral glass, so you’ll have to be careful planning your flight missions.

-The watch’s face is covered with a triple-coated scratch-resistant sapphire crystal.
+The dial is covered with a triple-coated scratch-resistant sapphire crystal.
 The Mach 6’s screw-down crown increases the timepiece’s water resistance to 100 meters: not really impressive, but is practical enough if you don’t plan to use this watch for professional diving.